 Getting the source code for the samples

-Deploying and testing the samples
+Deploy and test the samples

 For details about the ways to test a skill, including the skill samples, see Test Your Skill.
 In particular, see the following sections: